hameza123/hameza123.github.io/content/posts/github-pages.md

 +++
 draft = false
 date = 2025-08-29T10:56:37+01:00
-title = "Creating a Blog with GitHub Pages and Hugo" description = "A step-by-step guide to creating a static blog using Hugo and deploying it to GitHub Pages" slug = "" authors = []
+title = "Creating a Blog with GitHub Pages and Hugo Template" description = "A step-by-step guide to creating a static blog using Hugo and deploying it to GitHub Pages" slug = "" authors = []